“Why the hell did I do that?” Looking back, that's the question I asked myself when I thought about my first updates on WordPress.

 Just to let you know : I was totally sober and conscious.
 But not yet vaccinated.
 And then, one day, what was supposed to happen happened: my site crashed.

 Believe me, this is a lesson.
 In my case, nothing serious happened.

-But imagine if this had happened on an e-commerce site that generates thousands of euros in turnover per day?
+But imagine if this had happened on an e-commerce site that generates thousands of euros/dollars in turnover per day?
 The shortfall can quickly turn out to be catastrophic.

 You get my point: to update your site, you must take a minimum of precautions, and there are several ways to proceed.